svarlet/terrascope_case_study/README.template.md

 **Key product increments**

-- Simple frontend with `Basic` Auth, activities upload form, and non-paginated activity viewer;
+- Simple frontend with `Basic` Auth, activities upload form;
-- API to upload activities file and store individual activities in the database
+- API to upload activities as a CSV file and log individual activities;
-- S3 bucket to store uploaded activities
+- S3 bucket to store uploaded activities;
+- Terraform scripts;

 #### Delivery #2

 **Objective**

-fixme
+Early AI Matcher discovery: discover challenges, risks, API differences, etc.

 **Key product increments**

-fixme
+- Activities are individually pushed to the AI Matcher through an SQS queue with a unique lambda listener (concurrency = 1)
+- AI Matcher results queued with SQS and a unique lambda listener who records the activity, its emission factor, and its emissions to the database